steamclock/steamclog-swift/README.md

 In most cases, you'll be able to get by using `firehose` or `develop` on debug builds, and `release` or `releaseAdvanced` for production builds.
 Note that if you're using `releaseAdvanced` you must build in a way for the client to email you the disk logs.

+### requireRedacted: Bool
+Default value is `false`.
+Require that all logged objects conform to Redacted or are all redacted by default.

 ### autoRotateConfig: AutoRotateConfig
 By default, logs will rotate every 10 minutes, and store 10 archived log files.